Green-ing Up LTL: How to Implement Sustainable Shipping Practices

 P.S.—Flock Freight is a proud SmartWay partner!

 If you’re a carrier looking to reduce your costs and your greenhouse gases, transitioning to lightweight trucks can help you make big strides toward sustainable shipping.
 Lightweight trucks typically use less fuel to cover the same distance, and can also transport more freight per truck—which in turn means fewer trips to transport any given shipment.
 And both of these attributes result in lower fuel costs overall.
 So you can save the planet and save money at the same time… it’s a win-win!

 Ship via Hubless Pooling

-LTL shipping, by nature, involves multiple trucks loading and unloading freight at specific hub-and-spoke terminals, often on inefficient routes.
-This all leads to more fuel consumption—and therefore greenhouse gas emissions—than necessary.
-But what do you do if you don’t have your own fleet, and you don’t have enough freight to fill an entire truck?
+LTL shipping, by nature, involves multiple trucks loading and unloading freight at hub-and-spoke facilities, often on inefficient routes.
+This method leads to more fuel consumption — and, therefore, greenhouse gas emissions — than necessary.
+But what do you do if you don’t have your own fleet and you don’t have enough freight to fill an entire truck?

 The solution: Move your shipments via shared truckload (STL) service and reduce greenhouse gas emissions by up to 40%.